Product Name

 Using Finoxidil Spray correctly is key to getting good results.

-The recommended dose is 1 mL of spray applied directly to the scalp twice a day—once in the morning and once at nigh use more than 2 mL total in 24 hours.
+The recommended dose is 1 mL of spray applied directly to the scalp twice a day, once in the morning and once at night.Finoxidil Spray tackles hair loss in two ways: Minoxidil improves blood flow to your scalp and hair follicles, helping them grow thicker, longer strands.1

 Here’s how to apply it:

-1. Make sure your scalp and hair are clean and dry.
+1. Make sure your scalp and hair are clean and dry.3

 2. Part your hair to expose the thinning areas.